New York Met Opera proposes federal mediators in bitter labor dispute

 The Met has said its labor force has become too expensive in a time of declining global interest in opera.
 Pay and benefits for orchestra players, chorus singers, stagehands and other unionized employees accounted for nearly $215 million of its $326.8 million operating expenses in the last financial year.

-Peter Gelb, the Met’s general manager, said this week that opera could become obsolete “if measures are not taken to make it fit in the 21st-century economy.”
+Peter Gelb, the Met’s general manager, said in an interview this week that opera could become obsolete “if measures are not taken to make it fit in the 21st-century economy.”

-The mediation proposal was made at a meeting on Wednesday with the Met’s chorus, represented by the American Guild of Musical Artists, said Alan Gordon, the union’s national executive director.
+The mediation proposal was made during a meeting on Wednesday with the Met’s chorus, represented by the American Guild of Musical Artists, said Alan Gordon, the union’s national executive director.

 The Met confirmed the proposal in a statement, saying having a representative from the Federal Mediation and Conciliation Service was “a more pragmatic way forward.”